Capacity: 43,441 Opened: 1994

-Progressive Field has a surprisingly intimate feel about it.
+Progressive Field has a surprisingly intimate feel to it.
 The stadium is quite modern though with an impressive scoreboard above the left field bleachers.
 During rallies and times of need, you can hear the steady beat of a drum from Tribe diehard John Adams who attends nearly every home game.
 Night games are a treat with the 19 “toothbrush” light towers that light up the field with the city glowing in the left field background.
 Fans can’t miss The Terrence Club, which breaks up the monotony of the upper left field deck.
-Unfortunately on game days this restaurant is members only.
-Heritage Park in right center field opened in 2007 allowing fans to see past Tribe greats and historic moments in the club’s history.
+Unfortunately, on game days this restaurant is members only.
+Heritage Park in right-center field opened in 2007 allowing fans to see past Tribe greats and historic moments in the club’s history.

 Dining and Nightlife

 Winking Lizard Tavern

 Fans can get to the stadium (Tower City stop) via the RTA for $2.00 a ride.
 There are park and ride stations at various stops.
 More information can be found at www.rideRTA.com.
 There is free parking on side streets within walking distance, but if you prefer to park next to the stadium there are two garages- Gateway North and Gateway East.

 |Weekend for Two*|

 |Tickets (2 Bleacher Tickets)||$10|

 Friday Dinner (Trattoria on the Hill: Eggplant Parm, Fettucini Alfredo, 2 Drinks)

 Saturday Lunch (Slyman’s Restaurant: Split Corned Beef, 2 Sides of Fries)